-Below is a great question fro Yahoo!
+Below is a great question from Yahoo!
 Answers that has lots of different answers, depending on what kind of recording you want to do.

 Q: We got a quote once from a business that offered a full home recording studio package that included a desktop computer and can't remember where it was!
 Can you help?

-A: Pro Audio Solutions has packages.
+A (from Yahoo Answers, not HBA): Pro Audio Solutions has packages.
 Look:

 The reason is that there are so many different kinds of recording (voiceover, podcasting, electronic music, acoustic music, etc.) that a "package" could very well give you more than you need, not to mention COST more than you should pay.

 You can get all the stuff I mentioned (though for the computer I recommend your local electronics/computer store) from B&H Pro Audio.